SF-24/MineshaftAPI/README.md

 ~~A work in progress sidebar (disabled by default) is displayed to all players on the server.
 Customisation is not yet available.~~ (Shelved idea)

-Images representing examples of content included in the plugin may not be entirely accurate, as these were taken by a user with client mods and a resource pack altering the look of the game.
+Images representing examples of content included in the plugin may not be entirely accurate, as these were taken by a user with client mods and/or a resource pack altering the look of the game.
+Some of these were taken with older versions of the plugin.

 ## Undocumented features
 The following features are not yet explained in the documentation

-- Beam event parameters
-- MythicMobs compatibility
+- MythicMobs compatibility (WIP)
 - Currency command (requires permission)
 - Permissions
 - Heal command (OP only)
 - PlayerSkills API (via MineshaftRpg) and Data API
-- Placeholders (Placeholder API integration)
+- Placeholders (Placeholder API integration) (partially)
 - Weapon cooldown
 - Item subtypes (partially explained.
 WIP)
 - Item stat priority list (descending)